Air quality impact report

 New developments must comply with the requirements of Brisbane City Plan 2014.

-An air quality impact report will be needed for some planning applications to show that any emissions from a new development comply with the Air quality planning scheme policy.
+An air quality impact report is required for some planning applications.
+This is to show that any emissions from a new development comply with the Air quality planning scheme policy.
 A new residential development must also protect the health and well-being of future occupants.

-The Air quality planning scheme policy includes the information required for preparing this report including air quality and odour impacts and health risk assessment.
+The Air quality planning scheme policy includes the information required for preparing this report including:

-A detailed air quality impact report, prepared by a properly qualified expert to demonstrate how a proposed development achieves the air quality outcomes in the City Plan, will assist in a quick assessment process.
+A detailed air quality impact report will assist in a quick assessment process.
+Ensure the report is prepared by a properly qualified expert to demonstrate how a proposed development achieves the air quality outcomes in the City Plan.

 Relevant standards, guidelines and resources